-Imagine the scene.
-You’ve arranged to meet a good client of yours.
-Instead of meeting at their offices, you’ve decided to meet for a coffee at a nearby cafe’.
+Imagine this scene.
+Tony has arranged to meet a good client of his, Jack.
+Instead of meeting at their offices, they’ve decided to meet for a coffee at a nearby cafe’.

 Tony: Hello Jack.
 Sorry for being so late.
 Have you been waiting long?